jim-schwoebel/voicebook/README.md

 This is an assortment of all the scripts associated with [Intro to Voice Computing Book]().
 These scripts should give you a jumpstart in learning how to write python code for voice-related applications.

-## Getting started: setting up environment
+## Getting started: setting up environment (mac)

-### mac computers

-To set up your environment, all you need to do is run:
+First, clone the repository in the terminal application and

     cd ~
-    git clone
+    git clone git@github.com:jim-schwoebel/voicebook.git
-    python3 setup.py

-Then, all the dependencies will be installed for the book.
-You won't need to install anything else.

-### windows operating system

-First, install python 3 from:

-Next, you need to install speech recognition and SWIG here.

-Then you're ready to go to install.

-### linux computers

-To set up your environment, all you need to do is run:
+Now you need to run the setup.py script to make sure you have all the required dependencies for all the chapters of the book.
+To do this, run:

     cd ~
-    git clone
+    cd voicebook
     python3 setup.py

-Then, all the dependencies will be installed for the book.
-You won't need to install anything else.
+Now you have all the dependencies necessary to follow along with the chapters in the book.
+You don’t need to worry about any other installations.
+Also, the entire book is available in the voicebook folder for you to read :-)

 ## Frequently asked questions (FAQs)